Organized-AI/DWY-Tool-Calling-LLM-Agent/workshops/workshop5_tool_calling_mcp_integration.md

 }
 ```

+5. Now save your configuration and try to use the MCP client by asking it to send you an email

 ### 3. Advanced Workflow Orchestration

 In this part of the workshop we are going to use an external MCP.